gwisp2/klipper-drawbot/README.md

 ## Troubleshooting
 1. Moves are performed in the wrong direction

-   Use may try to invert dir_step of stepper_x or stepper_y by prepending `!` before the value.
+   Use may try to invert dir_pin of stepper_x or stepper_y by prepending `!` before the value.
 2. Moves are still performed in the wrong direction.
 One axis moves correctly, but another one is inverted.

    Reconnect X stepper to Y driver and vice versa.